Bathurst Resources (BRL) H1 2026 earnings summary

 Operates four mines in New Zealand and has development projects in British Columbia, Canada, focusing on steelmaking coal for export and domestic markets.

-Strategy centers on stable, safe, and profitable operations, with growth through extension and greenfield projects.
+Ongoing focus on stable, safe, and profitable operations, with growth through extension and greenfield projects and capital returns to shareholders.

 Financial highlights